Pierre Weiss: Professional career

 The Dreyfus affair burst during this time.
 According to the witnesses testimony, collected by Nicolas Ballet, Pierre Weiss joined the academics that defended Alfred Dreyfus, who was also of Alsace origin (born in Mulhouse) and another former ETH student.
 This position was controversial during his time at Rennes, so Weiss later preferred to teach at the University of Lyon in 1899 due to this issue.

-Albert Einstein, Paul Ehrenfest, Paul Langevin, Heike Kamerlingh Onnes and Pierre Weiss at Kamerlingh Onnes home at Leiden.
+Albert Einstein, Paul Ehrenfest, Paul Langevin, Heike Kamerlingh Onnes and Pierre Weiss at Kamerlingh Onnes' home at Leiden.

 Even when Pierre Weiss did take the mantle of professor at Lyon, he later accepted the ETH Zurich proposal to become physics professor and director of the Institute of Physics in 1902.
 In 1907, he published an important work on the nature of ferromagnetism where he introduced the concept of molecular field, a precursor idea to mean field theory.
 It was at this moment in his life that he met Albert Einstein and Peter Debye, also professors in Zurich.
 During World War I, he came back to France where he worked with Aimé Cotton in the development of an acoustic system for tracking artillery, known as the Cotton-Weiss method.

 In 1919, Strasbourg was no longer part of the German Empire but returned to being a part of France.
-Even when the University of Strasbourg (as Kaiser-Wilhelms-Universität de Strasbourg) benefited from important German investment, Weiss had to participate in several endeavors that had to be performed to reintegrate the institution to the French system (as Université de Strasbourg).
+Even when the University of Strasbourg (as Kaiser-Wilhelms-Universität de Strasbourg) benefited from important German investment, Weiss had to participate in several endeavours that had to be performed to reintegrate the institution to the French system (as Université de Strasbourg).
 The French president Raymond Poincaré declared that the University of Strasbourg had to outperform its precedent German counterpart.
 In this manner, many faculties and subordinate institutes were also created to promote research.
 In this environment, Pierre Weiss chose to become physics professor at the Faculty of Physics of the University of Strasbourg and director of the Institute of Physics.
 He also founded in Strasbourg an institute focused on the research of magnetism, similar to the one he founded in Zurich.
 He gathered in Strasbourg many of his collaborators from Zurich, such as Gabriel Foëx, Robert Forrer and Edmond Bauer.
 Some of Weiss's remarkable students included Swiss explorer and inventor Auguste Piccard, Spanish physicist Blas Cabrera, and Louis Néel, French Nobel laureate in physics for his work on magnetism.

 Louis Néel, young associate from the ENS, arrived at Weiss's laboratory to prepare his thesis in 1928.
-He becomes his assistant in 1932 and succeeds Weiss at his position in the Chair of Physics at the University of Strasbourg in 1937.
+He became his assistant in 1932 and succeeded Weiss at his position in the Chair of Physics at the University of Strasbourg in 1937.

 Personal life

 In October 1896, Pierre Weiss married Jane Rancès in Paris.
 Their daughter, Nicole, later married the French mathematician Henri Cartan.

-As a widower in 1919, Pierre Weiss remarried in 1922 to physicist Marthe Klein.
+Widowed in 1919, Weiss married for a second time in 1922, to physicist Marthe Klein, who he was introduced to by Aimé and Eugénie Cotton.
 In 1939, Pierre Weiss followed his friend Jean Perrin to the University of Lyon where he died in 1940.